-1.2 Clio operates a cloud-based legal practice management solution available via our website (our “Website“) located at clio.com/uk and mobile application that we make available (the “Clio Service“).
+1.2 Clio operates a cloud-based legal practice management solution available via our websites (our “Websites”) including at clio.com/uk and mobile application as well as other products and services that we make available (the “Clio Service”).

 2. Personal information we collect about you and how we use it